Corporate Governance

 Remuneration Committee

-The Remuneration Committee is chaired by Trevor Nicholls and the other current members of the Committee are Eliot Forster and Paul Fry, all of whom are Non-executive Directors.
+The Remuneration Committee is chaired by Mark Goldberg (effective May 2025) and the other current members of the Committee are Shaun Chilton and Paul Fry, all of whom are Non-executive Directors.
 The Committee meets at least once a year with the Chief Executive and Chief Financial Officer in attendance as appropriate.

 Shareholder communications and engagement